The Value of Effective Automated Trading Strategies: Top 10 Strategies Explained

 Traders can use trendlines to find the trend and points of resistance and then use a Fibonacci retracement to plan their entry.
 Before following their strategy, traders wait for prices to get close to these Fibonacci levels.

 The retracement theory says that once a new trend direction is clear, the price will retrace or partly go back to a previous price level before continuing in the direction of the trend.

 8. Grid Trading

-Putting orders above and below a set price and arranging them in a grid is what grid trading is.
+Grid trading involves placing orders above and below a predetermined price, creating a grid.
 It is a way to jump on a new trend as soon as it starts.
 The basic idea behind this method is to buy an asset at a set price and wait until its price rises above that level before selling it.
 It lets traders get into the market and make money no matter what the market is doing.